 The personnel in the Office of Student Financial Aid are available as financial advisors to all students whether or not they are qualified to borrow from one of the student loan fund programs.
 Through interviews and realistic examination of expenses and income, students often discover that borrowing is only one of the possible solutions to financial problems.

-General requirements stipulate that the student must be accepted for enrollment or, if a continuing student, must be maintaining satisfactory academic progress, must not be defaulted on any student loan, must not owe a refund on any grant previously received, and must complete loan requirements such as but not limited to, Loan Entrance Counseling and a Master Promissory Note, before receiving the first disbursement.
+General requirements stipulate that the student must be accepted for enrollment or, if a continuing student, must be maintaining satisfactory academic progress, must not be defaulted on any student loan, must not owe a refund on any grant previously received, and must complete loan requirements such as but not limited to; Annual Student Loan Acknowledgement, Loan Entrance Counseling, and a Master Promissory Note, before receiving the first disbursement.
 If a continuing student, the student must meet the previously listed criteria as well as maintaining satisfacotry academic profess as set forth by the institution.
 All student loan recipients must enrollment in at least half time status to be awarded a student learn.
 If, at any point, the student's enrollment status falls below half-time, the student withdraws or graduates from the university, the student must complete a Loan Exit Counseling session.
 All loan requirements must be completed via www.studentaid.gov.
 Late registration will result in delayed financial aid disbursement.

 Federal Direct Student Loan Program (Unsubsidized)

 The Federal Direct Loan is designed to assist students who are maintaining Satisfactory Academic Progress toward a degree.
 In order to receive a Federal Direct Student loan, a FASFA must be completed as part of the application process.
 A student must be enrolled at least half-time and demonstrate financial need as determined by the information on the FASFA in order to receive a student loan.